September 30, 2023

 Difference Between “Employer” and “Employer Name”

-We often misunderstand between employer and employer name as we consider they’re the same.
+We often misunderstand between employer and employer names as we consider them to be the same.

 Importance of Employer Name on a Job Application